Skip to main content

 Tūī Syndicate is our Year 4 to 6 syndicate.
 Composite year 4/5 classes are located in the lower area of the school.
 Year 6 classes are in the lower rooms of the two story block adjacent to the office.
-As students enter Tūī, they have an increasing range of roles and responsibilities within the school e.g. Sports Leaders, Peer Mediators, Road Patrollers and Ngā Rangatahi o Ngaio members, MacAttackers, Junior Journalists, Coding Club and the Enviro Team.
+As students enter Tūī, they have an increasing range of roles and responsibilities within the school e.g. Sports Leaders, Peer Mediators, Road Patrollers and Ngā Rangatahi o Ngaio members, MacAttackers, Buddy Readers, Junior Journalists and the Enviro Team.

 Tūī Syndicate has a Tuakana/Teina model based on developing relationships between our children and helping prepare them for future leadership roles within Tūī Syndicate.